denfrost/DataStructures-Algorithms/README.md

 Insert At Back takes a const reference to the value to be inserted onto the list.

 The new operator allocates the memory, call the constructor and return a pointer to the newly created node.
 The value passed by reference to the function will be assigned as the node's data.
-The memory address hold by this pointer is assigned to newPtr as shown in part (a).
+The memory address hold by the returned pointer is assigned to a pointer called newPtr as shown in part (a).

 ```
 MyNode<NODETYPE>* newPtr = new MyNode<NODETYPE>{ value };
 ```

-If the list is empty both the firstPtr and the lastPtr will aim at the new created node.
+If the list is empty both the firstPtr and the lastPtr will aim at the newly created node.

-Otherwise the lastPtr's nextPtr will be aimed at the newly created pointer as shown in part (b).
+Otherwise the lastPtr's nextPtr will be aimed at the newly created node as shown in part (b).

 ```
 lastPtr->nextPtr = newPtr;